 Recreational facilities can add value to your home and cause a welcome increase in house prices generally.
-Seasoned property investors will always be looking for future developments that might have an impact on local property prices, and the building of leisure centres, running tracks, public swimming pools and professional sporting stadia can all have an impact.
+Seasoned property investors will always be looking for future developments that might impact local property prices, and the building of leisure centres, running tracks, public swimming pools and professional sporting stadia can all have an impact.
 While most of the evidence suggesting a link between house prices and recreational facilities is anecdotal, there have been two high-profile developments that have made a real difference to house sales in the area.

-During a time of recession, a lack of credit and an average increase in house values across London of only 1.6 percent, the areas of Forest Gate, Homerton and Leytonstone saw net house prices increase by more than 5 percent during 2009 and 2010.
+During a time of recession, a lack of credit and an average increase in house values across London of only 1.6 per cent, the areas of Forest Gate, Homerton and Leytonstone saw net house prices increase by more than 5 per cent during 2009 and 2010.
 And as the development continues to gather pace, the once deprived and now hip areas of Dalston and Clapton will probably enjoy higher-than-average house price increases during the next decade.

 Do new football stadia affect local property values?

 Over the last twenty years, the national football game changed with many new stadiums built.
 While many residents have objected to these superstructures in their own ‘backyards’, some evidence suggests that homeowners have benefited from them in terms of average house values in nearby neighbourhoods.

 A joint study by the London School of Economics and the CASS Business School discovered that house prices around the Emirates and Wembley stadiums rose by 15 per cent since the new structures opened to the public.
 Evidence suggested property prices within 5 kilometres of the new stadia started to rise when plans for the new stadium were announced.
 The house valuation rises outstripped natural property inflation in other London areas- suggesting that the developments were causing the increases.